 Which type of restaurant is most profitable?

-Bars and fast food restaurants are the most profitable types of restaurants.
-Bars have an average profit margin of 10-15%, while fast-food is 6-9%.
+Bars and fast-food restaurants are among the most profitable.
+Bars typically achieve profit margins of 10-15%, while fast-food establishments range from 6-9%.

 -